What is a Thyroid Lump or Nodule?

 What tests are necessary if I have a thyroid nodule?

 Your doctor will usually take a full history and do a complete examination of the thyroid nodule and rest of the neck.
 A blood test known as the thyroid function test will be done to measure the levels of thyroid hormone in the blood to rule out hyper- or hypo-thyroidism.
 These conditions can occur if the thyroid gland or nodule is producing too much or too little thyroid hormone.
 A fine needle aspiration cytology (also known as an FNAC) test is routinely performed for a thyroid nodule.
 This biopsy test is done by using a very fine needle to remove cells from the lump.
 It is similar to an injection, causes very little pain and is routinely done in the clinic without the need for any local anaesthesia.
 The cells are then examined under a microscope to look for the presence of cancer cells.
-If there are no cancer cells seen, your doctor may choose to monitor the nodule and watch closely for any changes in size.
+If there are no cancer cells seen, your doctor may choose to monitor the thyroid nodule and watch closely for any changes in size.
 Occasionally an ultrasound test is useful to assess for the presence of multiple nodules within the thyroid gland, or to monitor the size of the nodule.

 What to expect in thyroid surgery?